foliojs/pdfkit/docs/vector.coffee.md

 The `scale` transformation takes a scale factor and an optional `origin` passed in an options hash as with the `rotate` transformation.
-It is used to increase or decrease the size of the units in the drawing, or change it's size.
+It is used to increase or decrease the size of the units in the drawing, or change its size.
 For example, applying a scale of `0.5` would make the drawing appear at half size, and a scale of `2` would make it appear twice as large.